 where $a_C$ is a computable constant depending only on $A$. \end{theorem}

-The random variables we need to simulate in the algorithm can be divided into two parts:\newline1) The random variables used to construct the discrete random walk $\mathbf{Z}(n)$ for $n\leq\tau_{\epsilon}$;\newline2) The conditional normals used to bridging between $\mathbf{Z}(n-1)$ and $\mathbf{Z}(n)$.
+The random variables we need to simulate in the algorithm can be divided into two parts: first, the random variables used to construct the discrete random walk $\mathbf{Z}(n)$ for $n\leq T$ and second, the conditional normals used to bridging between $\mathbf{Z}(n-1)$ and $\mathbf{Z}(n)$.